On graphs embeddable in a layer of a hypercube and their extremal numbers: Abstract

 \section{Abstract}

 A graph is cubical if it is a subgraph of a hypercube.
 For a cubical graph $H$ and a hypercube $Q_n$, $\ex(Q_n, H)$ is the largest number of edges in an $H$-free subgraph of $Q_n$.
-If $\ex(Q_n, H)$ is equal to a positive proportion of the number of edges in $Q_n$, $H$ is said to have positive Tur\'an density in a hypercube; otherwise it has zero Tur\'an density.
+If $\ex(Q_n, H)$ is at least a positive proportion of the number of edges in $Q_n$, then $H$ is said to have positive Tur\'an density in the hypercube; otherwise it has zero Tur\'an density.
 Determining $\ex(Q_n, H)$ and even identifying whether $H$ has positive or zero Tur\'an density remains a widely open question for general $H$.

 In this paper we focus on layered graphs, i.e., graphs that are contained in an edge-layer of some hypercube.
 Graphs $H$ that are not layered have positive Tur\'an density because one can form an $H$-free subgraph of $Q_n$ consisting of edges of every other layer.
 For example, a $4$-cycle is not layered and has positive Tur\'an density.